5sWind/bgmchain/p2p/simulations/README.md

 * `Action` - a function which performs some action in the network

-* `Expect` - an expectation function which returns whether or not a given node meets the expectation
+* `Expect` - an expectation function which returns whbgmchain or not a given node meets the expectation

 * `Trigger` - a channel which receives node IDs which then trigger a check of the expectation function to be performed against that node

-As a concrete example, consider a simulated network of Ethereum nodes.
+As a concrete example, consider a simulated network of Bgmchain nodes.
 An `Action` could be the sending of a transaction, `Expect` it being included in a block, and `Trigger` a check for every block that is mined.